jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 q_bits = payload_bits[1::2]
 ```

-Next, take a  bit from each array, and map the bit pair to a point in the `XY`-plane.
+Next, take a  bit from each array, and map the bit pair to a point in the $XY$ plane.
 Here's one way to do this that takes advantage of `numpy`'s vectorization capabilities.

 ``` python
 i_symbols = 2 * i_bits - 1